BenedekSzmola/RadarMultipleBinSelection_clinicalData/README.md

 ### Computing breathing and heart rate
 - _MBS\_main.py_ and _SBS\_main.py_ have both a main function which executes the breathing and heart rate computation using multiple and single range bin selection respectively
     - The parameters which were used for the manuscript are set as defaults in the function definition.
 Just execute the functions without specifying any of the parameters.

+### Computing the motion parameter
+- This script does not have a main function, just execute the script to get the results.

 ### Computing statistics, creating plots
 For all of the below scripts, find the _recIDList_ variable to set which patients you want to include in the stats/plots